igorbasko01/igorbasko01.github.io/_posts/2023-12-25-gpios-orangepi-android.markdown

 input keyevent 19
 ```

-I based the key simulations on the `KEYCODE_DPAD_*` constants found in the `android.view.KeyEvent` class of the Android SDK.
-The Android plugin was developed in Android Studio as an Android Library module, where I included the necessary `arm64-v8a` libraries and the `wpiControl` class.
+We based our key simulations on the `KEYCODE_DPAD_*` constants found in the `android.view.KeyEvent` class of the Android SDK.
+The Android plugin was developed in Android Studio as an Android Library module, where we included the necessary `arm64-v8a` libraries and the `wpiControl` class.

 For creating an Android plugin, we just need to create a new project in Android Studio, and create a new module of Android Library type.